 at the Grove Shakespeare Festival.
 Recently, he designed silicon make-up effects for Time Stands Still.

 In London from 2013-15 he was a demonstrator for Mouldlife and Neill Gorton Prosthetics Studios at International Make-Up Artist Trade Show (IMATS) and United Makeup Artists Expo (UMA Expo).
 As a theater make-up instructor, Christensen has taught at several colleges and universities, such as California State University Fullerton and Riverside City College.
 Also, for two years he served as the “Backstage” columnist for Make-Up Artist

-Glenn Hetrick’s first foothold in Hollywood was with Optic Nerve as a lab tech, fabricator and painter—later becoming the CEO and reinventing the business model, partnering with longtime friend and collaborator Neville Page, evolving the shop even further into the newly renamed Alchemy Studios.
+Glenn Hetrick’s first foothold in Hollywood was with Optic Nerve as a lab tech, fabricator and painter—later becoming the CEO and reinventing the business model, partnering with longtime friend and collaborator Neville Page, evolving the shop into the newly renamed Alchemy Studios.
 Early credits include Buffy, Angel

 .
-He has worked with Ve Neil on Pitch Black: Chronicles of Riddick
+Hetrick worked with Ve Neill on The Chronicles of Riddick